-- Nonspendable Fund Balance Amounts that cannot be spent either because they are not in a spendable form or because they are legally or contractually required to be maintained intact. - Restricted Fund Balance Amounts that can be spent only for specific purposes because of state or federal laws or externally imposed conditions by grantors or creditors. - Committed Fund Balance Amounts that can be used only for specific purposes determined by the passage of a resolution by the Board of Commissioners. - Assigned Fund Balance Amounts that are intended to be used for a specific purpose, as expressed by the Board of Supervisors or by an official or body to which the Board of Commissioners delegates the authority.
-As of December 31, 2021, the Board has not delegated the authority to assign fund balance. - Unassigned Fund Balance All amounts not included in other spendable classifications.
+- Nonspendable Fund Balance Amounts that cannot be spent either because they are not in a spendable form or because they are legally or contractually required to be maintained intact. - Restricted Fund Balance Amounts that can be spent only for specific purposes because of state or federal laws or externally imposed conditions by grantors or creditors. - Committed Fund Balance Amounts that can be used only for specific purposes determined by the passage of a resolution by the Board of Commissioners. - Unassigned Fund Balance All amounts not included in other spendable classifications.